lorenzo-stoakes/linux-vm-hacks/README.md

 The current process's PGD is exposed raw at `/sys/kernel/debug/pagetables/pgd`.

+A specific PGD entry can be selected by `/sys/kernel/debug/pagetables/pgdindex`, which will cause reads of `/sys/kernel/debug/pagetables/pud` to read the PUD page read by `pgd[pgdindex]`.

-There is a userland tool included which outputs PGD entries using this interface, simply run `sudo ./pagetables` from the `pagetables` directory.
+There is a userland tool included which outputs page table entries using this interface, simply run `sudo ./pagetables` from the `pagetables` directory.

 ## License